Feel confident that staff can write clearly, concisely and in plain English

 Part 3 – How to make your writing plain and professional

-- Use everyday professional English – in an appropriate style for reports, web content etc.
+- Use everyday professional English – in an appropriate style for your communications

 - Build short, clear, strong sentences and paragraphs